social-media-ethics-automation/book/docs/_sources/ch16_crowdsourcing/03_ad_hoc.md

 ## Social and political movements
-Some ad hoc crowd work can be part of a social or political movement.
+Some ad hoc crowdsourcing can be part of a social or political movement.
 For example, [Social media organizing](https://www.pewresearch.org/journalism/2012/11/28/role-social-media-arab-uprisings/) played a role in the Arab Spring revolutions in the 2010s, and Social Media platforms were a large part of the [#MeToo movement](https://en.wikipedia.org/wiki/MeToo_movement), where victims of sexual abuse/harassment spoke up and stood together.

 ## Crowd harassment
-Social media crowd work can also be used for harassment, which we'll look at more in the next couple chapters.
-But for some examples: the case of Justine Sacco involved crowd work to identify and track her flight, and even get a photo of her turning on her phone.
+Social media crowdsoucing can also be used for harassment, which we'll look at more in the next couple chapters.
+But for some examples: the case of Justine Sacco involved crowdsourcing to identify and track her flight, and even get a photo of her turning on her phone.

 ## Spreading rumors and disinformation
 Crowds on social media can also share rumors, and can be [an essential (if unreliable) way of spreading information during a crises](https://www.sciencedirect.com/science/article/pii/S2405844020316479).

-Disinformation campaigns also make use of crowd work.
+Disinformation campaigns also make use of crowdsoucing.
 An academic research paper [Disinformation as Collaborative Work](https://dl.acm.org/doi/abs/10.1145/3359229) ([pdf](https://dl.acm.org/doi/pdf/10.1145/3359229)) lays out a range of disinformation campaigns:
 - __Orchestrated__: Entirely fake and astro-turfed, no genuine users contributing.
 - __Cultivated__: Intentionally created misinformation that is planted in a community.
 It is then spread by real users not aware they are part of a disinformation campaign.
 - __Emergent and self-sustaining__: Communities creating and spreading their own rumors or own conspiracy narratives.